muriloime/headwind/README.md

 Any breakpoints or unknown classes will be moved to the end of the class list, whilst duplicate classes will be removed.

+## Skip execution

+use the string headwind-ignore-all to skip the whole file, use the string headwind-ignore to skip a single line

 ## Customisation

 Headwind ships with a default class order (located in [package.json](package.json)).
 You can edit this (and other settings) to your liking on the extension settings page.